 Discharge

 To discharge a mortgage, you must notify your lender to discuss your plans to discharge.
-Then, complete and return the Discharge Authority form.
-Next, complete the form and return it to your lender.
-The next step is to register your discharge and Certificate of Title.
+Then, complete and return the Discharge Authority form to your lender (plus the new lender if you are refinancing).
+The solicitor in charge will register your discharge and issue an updated Certificate of Title.

 Learn More